 Sign up for our email updates to get tips and ideas sent to your inbox.

-An added benefit of serving family meals this way is that you’ll have everything you need for a meal on the table, so you won’t have to get up so many times to fetch things!
+An added benefit of serving family meals this way is that you’ll have everything you need for a meal on the table—so you won’t need to get up many times to fetch things!

 How Family-Style Meals Can Improve Picky Eating

-While not all of the issues surround picky eating are related to power dynamics, a lot of them are—and serving meals family style can help even things out.
-This means that the kids won’t feel pressure to eat certain foods in certain amounts and they therefore won’t feel the need to push back against what you want.
+Though not all of the issues surround picky eating are related to power dynamics, many of them are—and serving meals family style can help even things out.
+This means that the kids won’t feel pressure to eat certain foods in certain amounts, and therefore, won’t feel the need to push back against what you want.

-They can simply look at what’s available, decide what and how much they want, and eat to their fill.
+They can simply look at what foods are available, decide what and how much they want, and eat to their fill.

 The entire mood of meals can change to become more pleasant and less stressful for everyone—including you since you no longer have to closely monitor every bite that your child takes!